 This section covers our misadventures in spending the better part of a morning finding the Golden Temple.
 For step-by-step instructions on how to get there the quickest and easiest way, we cover that in the next section.

-As of mid-2020, if you searched online for the Golden Temple of Phnom Penh, chances are, you’d find it associated with the name “Wat Kean Kleang”.
+Not so long ago, if you searched online for the Golden Temple of Phnom Penh, chances are, you’d find it associated with the name “Wat Kean Kleang”.
 And…if you went to Google Maps and put in Wat Kean Kleang (like we did), you’ll be directed to this location, 12 km outside the City Center.

+But on our first visit to the Golden Temple, it was still marked wrong.
 And that’s exactly where we directed our tuk tuk driver to take us to, on one particularly hot Sunday morning in February. ** SPOILER ALERT ** This is NOT where you want to go to see the Golden Temple.